 Selecting a phone plan may require some research.
 Check with other students and colleagues, particularly those from your home country, for suggestions.

 Some international students and scholars keep their current phone and insert a SIM card, which can be purchased from companies like U.S. Mobile.
-U.S. Mobile has also provided our Yale community with a promocode, YALE22EDUACT.
-Using this promocode, you will receive your first month free and 25% off monthly on their Unlimited All plan.

 Others choose to purchase a phone once here in the U.S. You can use the map below to find local cell phone stores in New Haven.